ecologysarah/SR-Johnston-thesis/README.md

 # SR-Johnston-thesis
-Supplementary files for PhD thesis by SR Johnston
+Supplementary files for PhD thesis 'Fungus-bacteria interactions in decomposing wood: unravelling community effects' by SR Johnston

 Protocol S4.1.
 R markdown of the code used to produce the analysis in Chapter 4
 - multisite_bact_markdown_thesis.html